johnkerl/miller/docs6/docs/keystroke-savers.md

 ## .mlrrc file

-If you want the default file format for Miller to be CSV you can simply put `--csv` on a line by itself in your `~/.mlrrc` file.
+If you want the default file format for Miller to be CSV, you can simply put `--csv` on a line by itself in your `~/.mlrrc` file.
 Then instead of `mlr --csv cat example.csv` you can just do `mlr cat example.csv`.
-This is just the default, though, so `mlr --opprint cat example.csv` will still use default CSV format for input, and PPRINT (tabular) for output.
+This is just a personal default, though, so `mlr --opprint cat example.csv` will use default CSV format for input, and PPRINT (tabular) for output.

 You can read more about this at the [Customization](customization.md) page.